Leslie Jordan: Former Co-Stars and More Pay Tribute to Late Actor - NewsBreak

 Related

-Fox‘s ’Call Me Kat‘ Pauses Production Following Leslie Jordan’s Death; Mayim Bialik & Co-Stars React

-Production on Fox’s Call Me Kat has been halted following the death of Leslie Jordan.
-Jordan, who portrayed Phil in the series since Season 1, completed work on a total of 9 episodes.
-Thursday night’s episode titled “Call Me Uncle Dad” will air as scheduled and will include an in-memorium.
-Jordan died in a single-car crash in Hollywood today.
-He was 67.
-According to the LAPD, a driver, likely suffering a medical emergency, drove a car into a wall at the intersection of Cahuenga Boulevard and Romaine Street around 9:45 a.m. today.
-“There aren’t words to convey the loss we are experiencing as...
+How ‘Call Me Kat’ Will Pay Tribute to Leslie Jordan in Thursday’s Episode

+The upcoming episode of “Call Me Kat” will include a title card paying tribute to Leslie Jordan after his death at age 67 in a car accident on Monday.
+Titled “Call Me Uncle Dad,” Season 3 Episode 5 will air on Thursday at 9:30 p.m.
+Since the debut of “Call Me Kat in 2021,” Jordan starred in the comedy as Phil, the head baker at Kat’s (Mayim Bialik) cafe.
+He had completed production on eight episodes of Season 3, and was due to finish shooting Episode 9 this week.
+In Episode 7, which is set to air on Nov.
+10,...

+Mayim Bialik’s ‘Call Me Kat’ Halts Production in Wake of Leslie Jordan’s Death

+The Call Me Kat family is mourning the death of Leslie Jordan, who died in a car accident on Monday at age 67.
+TVLine reports that production for the Fox TV comedy’s third season will be postponed after Jordan’s death.
+At the time of his death, Jordan had completed filming nine episodes of Season 3 (four of which have aired).

+Sean Hayes, Paul Feig, and More Pay Tribute to Late Leslie Jordan

 ETOnline.com